jbampton/sedona-spatialbench/docs/spatialbench-distributions.md

 ## Diagonal

 The diagonal distribution forces correlation between x and y.
-With probability percentage, a point is placed exactly on the line y=x.
+With probability percentage, a point is placed exactly on the line $y=x$.
 Otherwise, it is perturbed by Gaussian noise with width controlled by buffer.
 The result is a band of points hugging the diagonal.

 This pattern is not realistic geographically, but it is useful for experiments that need a known correlation structure — for example, seeing how indexing or filtering behaves when coordinates are not independent.